-- Usually, calling the Customer Care Center is the first step.
-If there is anything else you need to do, the Customer Care Center will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - Grievance Filing Instructions
+- Usually, calling Member Services is the first step.
+If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing.

+• Grievance Filing Instructions

-File a verbal grievance by calling the Customer Care Center at 1-877-301-3326, TTY users call 711.
+File a verbal grievance by calling Member Services at 1 (877) 301-3326 (toll-free), TTY users call 711.